Rankings and Parses

 All Stars update once per day around 7 AM UTC.
 (The computation begins then and can take some time to complete.)

-If you ever have a rank missing for your All Star score, it simply means you're not in the table yet.
+If you ever have a rank missing from your All Star score, it simply means you're not in the table yet.
 If the parse is new you just have to wait.
-For older parses, you can re-export the report and then wait to get them fixed up.
+For older parses, you can re-export the report and then wait until the ASP job runs to get it fixed.

 Why do the Numbers Sometimes Change?

 How Historical Scores Work

 Rankings and parses can also be evaluated either around the time they occurred (historically) or they can be judged against today's values.
 The advantage of looking at historical rankings is that you can see how a player performed around the time they earned the parse, and the advantage of looking at today's rankings is that you can see how they stack up as a raid tier ages and you get into late farm.

 When a player puts up a new parse, the history for that day has not been collected.
 In order to provide an approximate historical percentile immediately, a comparison will be made against the previous day's cached percentiles until the new day's percentiles have been collected.

 This means that if 100% for the previous day was 11k DPS, every player who beats that score the following day will at first be shown a 100%, since they have beaten the previous day's scores.
 However only one of these players has truly earned 100%, and when the next day locks in, the historical percentile will be finalized, and the updated percentile will be shown.
 There are a number of reasons why the historical system works this way.